 In order to provide a quality assessment service, CatholicCare uses best-practice standard assessments.
-Up to four face-to-face sessions are provided, which include:
+Up to four face-to-face sessions are provided.

 - Diagnostic interview: This is a formal interview with the parent/s or carer.
 We use the Autism Diagnostic Interview – Revised and it may take up to three hours to complete.

 Sometimes, further information may be required to complete a comprehensive assessment.
 There may be times where it is appropriate for us to visit the child’s school for observation.
-If additional information is required, we inform of any additional costs.
+If additional information is required, we will discuss any additional costs with you in advance.